 a.
-Eligible entities may apply for funding to deliver Bystander Training in their local community.
-A bystander is defined as someone who is positioned to observe behaviors related to a person who may be considering acting violently.
-If applicants propose developing training, topics covered in the curricula shall include risk factors (as defined above), behavioral changes, and provide a locally relevant list of services or contact information for providers to make referrals.
-Applicants should describe the main themes of the training that will be included in the proposed curricula.
+Eligible entities may apply for funding to deliver bystander training within their local communities.
+A bystander is defined as someone positioned to have awareness of risk factors or who observes warning behaviors from a person who may be considering violence.
+If applicants propose to develop training, topics covered in the curricula shall include risk factors (as defined above), behavioral changes, and provision of a locally relevant list of services or contact information for referrals.
+Applicants should describe the main themes of the training within the proposed curricula.
 Successful applicants will demonstrate ready access to their target population.
-Applicants may also apply to implement programs that use a "train-the- trainer" model to train members of the community to provide bystander training themselves.

-DHS also has funded existing bystander training curriculum that aims to enhance the ability of individuals to recognize behaviors that an individual is escalating to violence and, when safe to do so, take appropriate steps to engage with individuals in their social, family, or professional circles to provide them with assistance, refer them to other resources or services, or refer them to law enforcement if there is a risk of imminent harm.
-The training curriculum can be provided during the application period upon request.
+Applicants may also apply to implement programs utilizing a "train-the-trainer" model to educate community members on delivering bystander training.
+DHS also has funded existing bystander training curriculum that aims to enhance the ability of individuals to recognize behaviors that indicate an individual is on a pathway to violence.
+This bystander training curriculum also teaches participants how to take the appropriate steps to engage with individuals in their social, family, or professional circles to provide them with assistance, refer them to other resources or services, or refer them to law enforcement if there is a risk of imminent harm.
+The training curriculum can be provided upon request during the application period.
 The training has a section that is customizable and minor modifications can be made with prior approval.
 Successful applicants will propose their intended target audience(s) and how they will engage individuals to participate.
-The training is appropriate for a general adult audience, and DHS intends to seek applications that will provide it to a general audience, as well as applications that propose audiences that may have a force-multiplying factor, such as professionals who engage with populations with risk factors for violence.
+The training is appropriate for a general adult audience, and DHS intends to seek applications that will provide the training to a general audience, as well as applications that propose audiences that may have a force-multiplying factor, such as professionals who engage with populations with risk factors for violence.